ePages-de/epages-devportal/_posts/2021/2021-02-04-cypress-our-tool-of-choice-for-quality-assurance.md

 One of the core features of Cypress is that failed tests can be retried multiple times.
 By default, this feature is disabled but you can easily enable it in the configuration.
-If a test passes, Cypress will move forward to carry out the remaining tests.
+If a test passes, Cypress will then move forward to carry out the remaining tests.
 But if a test fails, Cypress will retry the test again until it reaches the set limit of retries.

 Retry-ability can thus reduce the risk of flaky tests failing entire test runs and helps us to get reliable and consistent results.